Sustainability

 Principle 2

-Maintaining permanent biomass mulch cover on the soil surface using crop biomass stubbles and cover crops to protect and feed soil life.
+Maintaining a permanent biomass mulch cover on the soil surface.

 Principle 3